SBA Loans For Startups: Types, Terms, & How To Apply

 Applicants for the SBA Express loan can receive up to $350,000 through the program.
 However, this program’s biggest advantage is that it comes with expedited turnaround times.
 After the application is submitted, an approval decision from the SBA is guaranteed within 36 hours (as opposed to the 5-10 days for a regular 7(a) loan).

 One drawback to the Express program is that the SBA will only guarantee a maximum of 50% of the loan.
 Because the guarantee is lower, interest rates may be slightly higher than the standard 7(a) loans.
 However, all interest rates must fall within the SBA’s guidelines, so borrowers won’t get slapped with ridiculously high interest rates.

 The SBA CDC/504 loan program is designed for small business owners who want to make a fixed asset purchase to expand or update their business.
 This loan provides funding for the purchase or upgrade of commercial space or land, the purchase of long-term equipment, or refinancing debt related to the upgrading or expansion of the business.

 This program is a good choice for startups looking to expand or improve their commercial space.
-With fixed interest rates, longer terms, and up to 90% financing, this is a very competitive product.
+With fixed interest rates, longer terms, and up to 90% financing, 504 loans are a very competitive product.

-SBA Startup Loan Borrower Requirements
+SBA Loan Borrower Requirements For Startups

-Businesses that invest in real estate, engage in illegal operations, operate as non-profits, or specialize in loaning money are disqualified from applying for these programs.
+Startups that invest in real estate, engage in illegal operations, operate as non-profits, or specialize in loaning money are disqualified from applying for these programs.

 If loan proceeds are to be used to acquire a business or to purchase property or equipment, equity or a down payment of 10% or more may be required based on the lender.